Puthipongyo/DataTH/README.md

 Automate the data pipeline to Google BigQuery using Google Cloud Composer.

 ### work_shop_6
-Use Looker Studio to create dashboards.
+Use Looker Studio to create dashboards [here](https://lookerstudio.google.com/s/mcRJOMinW5A).